n0th1ng-else/n0th1ng-else.github.io/articles/2023/axios-timeout-for-chunked-responses.md

 ```

 The request was supposed to take 5 seconds maximum, but it actually took 10 seconds and was successful in the end.
 Imagine if it hangs for several minutes!
-Obviously, users are not in favor of waiting for that long for voice
+Obviously, users are not in favor of waiting that long for voice recognition
-recognition and they stop using the bot.
+and they stop using the bot.
 But how can we fix it?

 ## AbortSignal to the rescue